-Keeping a customer happy is a top priority for most businesses, and that goes double for ecommerce.
-Ecommerce sites make shopping easier for many people, so it is essential to keep in mind what your typical customer is trying to achieve.
-Tailoring your website to give customers what they want gets customer satisfaction to an all-time high.
+Keeping a customer happy is a top priority for most businesses, and that goes double for eCommerce. eCommerce sites make shopping easier for many people, so it is essential to keep in mind what your typical customer is trying to achieve.

 Get feedback from your customers

 So how do you stand out from the competition?
 By giving customers exactly what they want.
-To understand exactly what your customers want you’ll need to start surveying new and repeat customers through email surveys or checkout pop-ups, you can do this by carrying out e-mail surveys that are triggered directly after a sale (to incentivise people filling out a survey, you can offer a chance to win a free voucher).
+To understand exactly what your customers want you’ll need to carry out qualitative research, you can do this by starting to surveying new and repeat customers through email surveys or checkout pop-ups, you can do this by carrying out e-mail surveys that are triggered directly after a sale (to incentivise people filling out a survey, you can offer a chance to win a free voucher).

 Ask your customers what would make their shopping experience more enjoyable or convenient is the best way to get information.
 Use the information they provide you with to create a better shopping experience, this will be great for customers and help you increase sales.